 Arrival at The Strand in 1923 and the Bar at The Strand today

-A book of history, stories and memories of all the artists and writers who found inspiration at The Strand.
+A book of history, stories and memories.
+The story of Yangon's most famous hotel, written by teh storyteller of hospitality history.
+Meet the artists and writers who found inspiration at The Strand.
 "The Strand" — what a name in South East Asian hotel industry!
 Talbot Kelly left us wonderful paintings and travel descriptions.
 George Orwell visited.
 Somerset Maugham wrote :‘. . . if I could plunge into that enigmatic life and lose myself in it as a cup of water thrown overboard is lost in the Irrawaddy . . . ’

 The Strand Hotel's recreation area - an oasis in the heart of the buzzing city of Yangon.